-Our Consumer business had one of its better years in 2024, but despite that, its return on capital was just 6.8%, up from 3.9% in 2023 and 0.2% in 2022.
+Our Consumer business had one of its better years in 2024, but despite that, its return on capital was just 6.8%, up from negative 3.9% in 2023 and 0.2% in 2022.

-We cannot justify investing your money into a business that generates returns lower than your opportunity cost of capital, whilst at the same time exposing you to more risk.
+We cannot justify investing money into a business that generates returns lower than our farmers' opportunity cost of capital, whilst at the same time exposing shareholders and unit holders to more risk.